Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Hands-on lab step-by step - SAP NetWeaver on Azure.md

 16. Repeat steps 6-8 on **s03-db-1**.

 17. On s03-db-0, create a new share **C:\\Backup** named **Backup**.
-On the share level and on the ReFS level, grant Read/Write permissions to CONTOSO\\s03-db-0-sqlsvc account, and Read permissions to the CONTOSO\\s03-db-1-sqlsvc account.
+On the share level and on the ReFS level, grant Read/Write permissions to CONTOSO\\s03-db-0-sqlsvc account and Read permissions to the CONTOSO\\s03-db-1-sqlsvc account.

     ![](images\Hands-onlabstep-bystep-SAPonAzureimages/media/image125.png)